sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

+## Learning outcomes

+* Perform a differential isoform expression analysis based on a Oxford Nanopore sequencing dataset or
+* Perform a repeat expansion analysis based on a PacBio dataset

+* Develop a basic pipeline for reference-based analysis of a long-read sequencing dataset
+* Give context to the results of such an analysis

+## Introduction

 The last part of this course will consist of project-based-learning.
 This means that you will work in groups on a single question.
 We will split up into groups of five people.